 Coal mining at Donkin

-Room-and-pillar (board-and-pillar) mining method with partial pillar extraction using four continuous miners is applied to extract coal from Donkin.
+The room-and-pillar (board-and-pillar) mining method with partial pillar extraction using four continuous miners was applied to extract coal from Donkin.

 The main development area of the Harbour seam is located along the strike of the seam and runs from east and west of the access tunnels.
-The secondary or production panels will be driven downwards to a depth of 600m.
+The secondary or production panels were driven downwards to a depth of 600m.

-The processing plant operates at 650tph and features a single-stage, large diameter, dense medium cyclone to process coal, spirals to process the mid-size material, and flotation to beneficiate the fine coal.
+The 650tph processing plant features a single-stage, large diameter, dense medium cyclone to process coal, spirals to process the mid-size material, and flotation to beneficiate the fine coal.

-Coal produced at Donkin is stockpiled on-site before transporting as well as stockpiled at the Provincial Energy Ventures port in Cape Breton.
-It is planned to be exported to the Atlantic basin market and Asia.
+Coal produced at Donkin was stockpiled on-site before transporting as well as stockpiled at the Provincial Energy Ventures (PEV) port in Sydney, Cape Breton.
+It was planned to be exported to the Atlantic basin market and Asia.

 Infrastructure facilities at Donkin

-Power supply for the mine will be provided by a new 69kV electrical line from the town of Glace Bay to the newly constructed electrical sub-station at the project.
+Power supply for the mine is provided by a new 69kV electrical line from the town of Glace Bay to the newly constructed electrical sub-station at the project.